 For starters, there’s going to be a sudden increase in estrogen and progesterone hormone and this makes the apocrine sweat much greasier and sticky than normal.
 Apocrine glands are the main sweat glands you have in your underarms, breasts, nipples, anal vaginal regions of the body.

-Why do I smell bad after having a baby?
+Why do I smell bad after having a baby

 You’re also carrying around more weight during exercise means heavyweight than normal and sweating is your body’s way of cooling itself.
 Bacteria easily found on the surface of your skin will come in contact with sweat and easily start feasting on the proteins, fatty acids and sulphur sweat it contains.
 This is ultimately what actually causes body odor.

-Why do I sweat more postpartum?
+Why do I sweat more postpartum

 Why actually smell bad after having a baby?
 Plagued with postpartum perspiration?
 You can freely chill out — and grab a towel.
 Here’s what to do about that post-baby sweating or after having a baby sweating smell, especially night sweats after pregnancy.